Griffith College Dublin: Faculty of Law & the Professional Law School

-Griffith College Dublin is home to Ireland's largest law school, incorporating the Undergraduate, Postgraduate and Professional Law Schools.
+Griffith College Dublin is home to one of Ireland's largest law schools, incorporating the Undergraduate, Postgraduate and Professional Law Schools.

 Innocence Project

-In September 2009, David Langwallner, Dean of Law, founded the Irish Innocence Project at Griffith College.
+In September 2009, David Langwallner, then Dean of Law, founded the Irish Innocence Project at Griffith College.

 The Irish Innocence Project reviews claims of wrongful conviction and miscarriages of justice in Ireland.
 It is based on the famous Innocence Project in the USA.

-Final-year law students, drawn from Griffith, Trinity College Dublin and DCU, work with qualified and practising barristers, who in turn are working closely with the Griffith Dean of Law, to give post-conviction reviews of cases.
-Currently there are 20 active files and cases going back before the courts.

 The Irish Innocence Project (Irish: Tionscadal Neamhchiontachta na hÉireann) was launched officially by Dr.Greg Hampikian, director of the Idaho Innocence Project and DNA expert for the Georgia Innocence Project in March 2010.

+In January 2010, Tipperary man Harry Gleeson became the first recipient of a posthumous pardon from the State.
+He was cleared decades after the crime took place in a dramatic development representing the dedicated work of the Griffith College-based Irish Innocence Project and the Justice for Harry Gleeson group.